garciacarlos78/rest-crm/README.md

   - Delete a customer

 ## Initial set-up
-Execute /sql-scripts scripts in your local database server to create project user and database with some data.
+Execute /sql-scripts scripts in your local database server to create project's database user and database with some data.